 - Hamburg – Vienna; operator: ÖBB

-- Düsseldorf – Innsbruck (Tyrol); operator: ÖBB, Urlaubs-Express (winter only)
+- Düsseldorf – Innsbruck (Tyrol); operator: ÖBB, Urlaubs-Express

 - Düsseldorf – Verona (Northern Italy); operator: Urlaubs-Express – 2020 train ends in Innsbruck due to the corona crisis

 - Düsseldorf – Villach (Carinthia); operator: Urlaubs-Express

 Season of operation: The routes Hamburg to Vienna and Düsseldorf to Innsbruck are on offer throughout the year.
 The route Hamburg to Munich operates in winter and summer with a break in between.
 All other routes only operate in high season in summer.